Gerald R. Johnson: World War II

 Johnson was then assigned to the 57th Pursuit Squadron of the 54th Pursuit Group at Everett, Washington, from November 1941 to February 1943 and went with the group to Alaska from June to October 1942, where he flew the Bell P-39 Airacobra and Curtiss P-40 Warhawk.
-In Alaska, on 58 combat missions he scored probable two enemy aircraft kills while flying the P-39.
+During the Aleutian Campaign, on 58 combat missions he scored probable two enemy aircraft kills while flying the P-39.